African art > African mask, tribal art, primitive art > Ijo mask

-Their masks and other artistic productions are intended to honor aquatic spirits, oro, whom they worship and to whom sacrifices were intended.
-Fishermen had to be careful not to offend these spirits or they could kill their wrath by means of the ...
+Their masks and other artistic productions are intended to honor the aquatic spirits, oru or owuamapu, whom they revere and to whom sacrifices were made.
+Fishermen had to be careful not to offend these spirits, otherwise they could bring down their wrath by means of the various dangerous animal species of the region, such as hippopotamuses, crocodiles or pythons.
+They also consider all of their masks, zoomorphic or anthropomorphic,Owumo, to be water spirits. ("The Other Face", ed.A.Biro and "Arts of Nigeria" ed.5Continents.)